rwbl/domoticz-homeautomation-workbook/plugins/README.md

 * Set the parameter
 * Add
 * The devices are created - check the devices list GUI > Setup > Devices

+#### Update
+Copy from the plugin archive, the file **plugin.py** to the plugin folder.
+Restart Domoticz and check the log for errors.
+If the plugin creates new Domoticz devices, then
+1. delete the hardware prior restarting Domoticz, followed by
+2. adding new hardware as described previous.